Michael Cokins

 What is one habit that helps you be productive?

 Prioritizing my tasks each morning has been a game-changer for me.
-I identify the top three things I need to accomplish that day.
+I start by identifying the top three things I need to accomplish that day.
 This keeps me focused and prevents me from getting overwhelmed by smaller, less important tasks.
 I also make time for breaks, which helps me stay energized and prevents burnout.
-A quick walk or some time on the golf course helps reset my mind.
+I find that a quick walk or some time on the golf course helps reset my mind.

 When you feel overwhelmed or unfocused, what do you do?

 I rely on two things—exercise and nature.
 Golf has always been a way for me to clear my head and find focus.
-It combines the physical and mental, and spending time outdoors always refreshes me.
+It combines the physical with the mental, and spending time outdoors always leaves me refreshed.
 I also believe in stepping away from work when necessary.
 If you’re constantly grinding without a break, losing perspective and making mistakes is easy.
 Knowing when to pause is key to staying productive and motivated.

 Takeaway